Alternate Route Required Tests

 Praxis: General Information

-The Praxis Core Academic Skills for Educators (referred to as Praxis Core) and the Praxis Subject Assessment (previously known as Praxis II) exams are offered through ETS (Educational Testing Services).
-We encourage candidates to review the Praxis website as well as the list of exams approved by the Mississippi Department of Education.
-Please note the MDE list includes exams used for undergraduate program completion, as well as exams used for supplemental endorsements; not all exams lead to licensure.
+The Praxis Core Academic Skills for Educators (referred to as Praxis Core) and the Praxis Subject Assessment (previously know as Praxis II) exams are offered through ETS (Educational Testing Services).
+The primary website for Praxis is: www.ets.org/praxis The page dedicated to exams approved by the Mississippi Department of Education is: THIS LINK (Please note that list includes exams used for undergraduate program completion, as well as exams used for supplemental endorsements; not all exams lead to licensure.)
 Alternate route candidates must take one of the Praxis Subject Assessments specifically approved for licensure.
 A list of the exams that can be used by TMI is on our website and in this document.

 Praxis: Attending Institution and Designated Score Recipients

 Your score report will be posted to your “My Praxis Account” section of the Praxis website.
 The score report is made available to you in the form of a locked PDF.
 Be sure to save the locked PDF score report before it is removed from the ETS portal (about a year after testing).
-TMI Online can accept this file as an official score report.
+TMI can accept the emailed PDF as an official score report.

 Praxis: Testing Windows and Additional Attempts

 The Praxis Core is given on a continuous basis.
-That means that if the testing center is open, it is offering Praxis Core testing (though COVID protocols may be affecting the number of seats available for each time slot.)
+That means if the testing center is open, it is offering Praxis Core testing (though COVID protocols may be affecting the number of seats available for each time slot).
 Many Praxis Subject Assessments are also offered on a continuous basis.
 However, some are offered in testing windows.
 This means there are only certain dates available to sign up for an exam.
-Visit the ETS Praxis site to find out when an exam is offered (also lists when results would be available for the test date).
+Visit THIS LINK to find out when an exam is available.
 The Praxis Core, or individual sections of the Praxis Core, can only be taken once every 21 days.
 The Praxis Subject Assessment can be taken only once in any single testing window.

 Praxis: Testing Locations